typelevel/typelevel.github.com/_posts/2015-07-19-forget-refinement-aux.md

 There is another mistake that type members open you up to.
 I have been using the very odd type parameter—and member—name `T`.
-Java developers will find this choice very ordinary, but the name of choice in Scala is `A`.
+Java developers will find this choice very ordinary, but the name of choice for the discerning Scala programmer is `A`.
 So suppose I attempted to correct `mdropFirstE`’s type as follows:

 ```scala
 def mdropFirstE2[T0](xs: MList {type A = T0}) =